data-mie/dbt-profiler/README.md

 </p>

 ## print_profile_docs ([source](macros/print_profile_docs.sql))

+❗ **This macro does not work in dbt Cloud.
+The profile doesn't display in the cloud console log because the underlying [print_table()](https://agate.readthedocs.io/en/1.6.1/api/table.html#agate.Table.print_table) method is disabled.**

 This macro prints a relation profile as a Markdown table wrapped in a Jinja `docs` macro to `stdout`.